Skip to main content

 Don’t Involuntarily Waive Your Right to Subrogate by Ignoring Involuntary Plaintiff Actions

-In this episode of On Subrogation: Involuntary Plaintiff Actions, subrogation lawyer and experienced litigator Jason Sullivan discusses what to do when you receive one of these documents in the course of a subrogation pursuit.
-Admittedly, these are some of the most annoying and inconvenient actions to deal with over the course of an insurance dispute. […]
+This article is a companion piece to this video.
+In the above episode of On Subrogation: Involuntary Plaintiff Actions, subrogation lawyer and experienced litigator Jason Sullivan discusses what to do when you receive one of these documents in the course of a subrogation pursuit.
+Admittedly, these are some of the most annoying and inconvenient actions […]

 Declaratory Actions: When the Other Side Asks for Relief from Responsibility